CaterpillarStudyGroup/GAMES102_mdbook/src/LaplacianCoordinates/LocalLaplacianSmoothing.md

     - Energy = sum of squared edge lengths in mesh
     - Parameter \\(\lambda >0\\) controls convergence "speed"

-# Laplacian Smoothing – Example
+Example :

 ![](../assets/网格12.png)

-# Problem of Over‐smoothing
+## Problem of Over‐smoothing

 How to find appropriate \\(\lambda\\) and number of iterations?